A Complete Guide to Choosing the Best VPN to Use in the Philippines

 Other noticeable differences set paid versions apart from free ones.
 I can guarantee using a free version won’t be worth it, and realistically, spending money on cybersecurity pays off.

 The developers of free VPNs need to make a living.
-That’s why they collect user data and sell it to third parties associated with ads and marketing purposes.
+That’s many of them they collect user data and sell it to third parties associated with ads and marketing purposes.
 No absolute privacy is offered as they only encourage people from using their software so they can profit from the user’s sensitive information.

 Although worldwide accessibility to content is possible with a free VPN, the security you’ll get is almost non-existent.